meetkabeershah/meetkabeershah.github.io/_posts/2015-7-1-hello-world.md

 title: Hello world!
 ---

 My name is Zameer from [the city of dreams](http://www.incredibleindia.org/travel/destination/mumbai/mumbai-introduction).
+I have graduated in IT from Mumbai University.

 ![Avatar](https://avatars3.githubusercontent.com/u/11885888?v=3&s=80)